 India’s Salt and Pepper

-Chaat masala is one of those spice mixes that I keep by my stove.
-It is India’s answer to salt and pepper and is used countrywide for flavoring in street snacks and more.
+Chaat masala spice mix is one of those spice mixes that I keep by my stove.
+It is one of India’s answer to salt and pepper and is used countrywide for flavoring in street snacks and more.
 Chaat masala’s tangy, hot, sweet, funkiness brightens up so many things: roasted potatoes (or veggie of any kind), egg salad, fruit salad, soups, homemade salad dressing, and anything else that needs a hit of umami and a bit of zing.
-It is not a spice blend that you cook with, instead, you add at the end of cooking, or in something that doesn’t require cooking at all.
+It is not a spice blend that you cook with.
+Instead, you add at the end of cooking, or in something that doesn’t require cooking at all.

 Make Your Own Chaat Masala